racket/rhombus/enforestation/0000-enforestation.md

 The intent here is that `define` is macro-implemented and recognizes various forms of definitions, including simple binding, function forms, and match-dispatch function forms.
-The `define` macro is not meant to know about `::` specifically; the `::` meant to be a binding-pattern operator that checks whether the value flowing to the binding satisfies a predicate, and it also binds compile-time information indicating that `p` is known to be a `Posn` instance.
-The name `Posn` works in an expression to construct a position value, while in a binding position, `Posn` also works to construct a pattern (again, without `define` knowing anything specific about `Posn`).
-Meanwhile, `.`, `-`, `+`, `*`, `<`, and `||` are the obvious operators
-with the usual precedence.
+The `define` macro is not meant to know about `::` specifically; the `::` meant to be a binding operator that checks whether the value flowing to the binding satisfies a predicate, and it also binds compile-time information indicating that `p` is known to be a `Posn` instance.
+The name `Posn` works in an expression to construct a position value, while in a binding position, `Posn` also works to construct a pattern-matching binding (again, without `define` knowing anything specific about `Posn`).
+Meanwhile, `.`, `-`, `+`, `*`, `<`, and `||` are the obvious operators with the usual precedence.
 Unlike the other operators, the `.` operator's right-hand side is not an expression; it must always be an identifier.

-To define a new expander layer for shrubbery notation, we take Racket's primitives as given: syntax objects, binding, modules, and more.
+To define a new expander layer for shrubbery notation, we take Racket's primitives as given: syntax objects, scopes, modules, and more.
 We also recycle some variant of Racket as the target for shrubbery expansion.
 In principle, the variant could be minimal, corresponding to the core forms that all Racket modules expand into,